elastic/connectors/docs/reference/dropbox.md

 #### `concurrent_downloads`

 The number of concurrent downloads for fetching the attachment content.
-This speeds up the content extraction of attachments.
+This might speed up the content extraction of attachments.
 Defaults to `100`.

 ### Content Extraction